MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 |--------------|-------------|-------------|
 |3.0.16.0|Public Preview 04/11/2024<br>General Availability May 2024|May 2025|

+The date format used on this page is *month/day/year*.

+The documentation is updated accordingly to a client release cycle and is applicable only to the latest supported GA versions of the client.
+Fixes and new functionality are always applied to the latest GA version and aren't applied to older GA versions.

 ### Azure Information Protection unified labeling client

-The Azure Information Protection unified labeling client has [multiple components bundled up into a single downloadable package](clientv2-admin-guide.md#technical-overview-of-the-azure-information-protection-unified-labeling-client).
-The Azure Information Protection add-in [part of the unified labeling client] is the only component in maintenance mode as of January 1, 2022, driven by the modernization effort to make sensitivity labeling and protection built-in to Office applications.
+The Azure Information Protection unified labaleing client has [all components](clientv2-admin-guide.md#technical-overview-of-the-azure-information-protection-unified-labeling-client) from the Microsoft Purview Information Protection client as well as the Azure Information Protection Add-in.
+The AIP Add-in for Office is the only component retired on April 11, 2024, driven by the modernization effort to make sensitivity labeling and protection built-in to Office applications.
 All other components within the unified labeling client aren't in maintenance mode and are fully supported.
 For more information, see our [TechCommunity blog](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/azure-information-protection-and-the-information-protection/ba-p/3671070#:~:text=Azure%20Information%20Protection%20%28AIP%29%20has%20been%20on%20a,management%20experience%20into%20the%20Microsoft%20Purview%20compliance%20portal).

-The final support date of the AIP Add-in for Office is April 11, 2024 and is disabled in Office clients starting May 11, 2024 unless you have an exception to continue using the AIP unified labeling client.

 |Client version|Date released|Supported through|
 |--------------|-------------|-------------|